Taking charge of your fertility

 Menstrual symptoms that can indicate fertility issues include:

-• Brown or black bleeding for two or more days before the start of the period or at the tail end of the period is not considered normal
+• Brown or black bleeding for two or more days before the start of your period or at the tail end of your period

-• Irregular menstrual cycle – too long or too short is not normal
+• Irregular menstrual cycle – either too long or too short

 • Painful periods